Australia So Much to See

 Lancelin and found along the coastal strip from Kalbarri to Augusta, and some patches in sandy areas in the South West.

-tiny native violet shrub has flowers two millimetres by four millimetres in shades of pale lilac with fine purple striped
+violet shrub has flowers two millimetres by four millimetres in shades of pale lilac with fine purple striped on some petals

-on some petals and a yellow centre.
+and a yellow centre.
 Tiny leaves along the stem, and spines are evident.
+The spines may have foliage along them, so are

 August